AA Step 9 today, which makes direct amends to such people wherever possible except when to do so, would injure them or others.

 An indirect amend is making amends anonymous while you can’t go back and undo what you did to another person, you can use what you learned and treat the next person better and accept the next person.

-For example, with my father, I’m not able because he’s passed on and he passed on right before I started going to AA.
+For example, with my father, I’m not able because he passed on and he passed on right before I started going to AA.
 I am not able to essentially go face-to-face with him.
 I have worked on a lot of direct amends with my father just by writing things down, thinking about him and through hypnotherapy.

-Indirect amends in that respect is to be thoughtful of other people and to act like how I would like to act to my father, to other people.
+Indirect amends in that respect are to be thoughtful of other people and to act like how I would like to act to my father, to other people.
 To treat other people with the same love and kindness that I would treat my father with if he was around.

 This can be really good with relationships.
-I was very strongly advised to not make any direct demands with any of my exes after coming to AA.
+I was very strongly advised not to make any direct demands with any of my exes after coming to AA.

-That is indirect amends to really see beyond the skin and to just be friends with the person.
+These are indirect amends to really see beyond the skin and to just be friends with the person.

 I could not be friends with an attractive girl before I came to AA and my amends to all women is to be able to be a friend today regardless of gender and that’s big indirect amends from being and dating people that they purely were a gender to me.